client_tokens:write

 ) when making an API call to Primer can be found in the Errors section of the API Reference.

-Payments are tied together through the Network Transaction ID
+Network Transaction ID

 , the ID assigned by card networks to an initial payment in a series of payments.
 Subsequent payments can then be routed to any processor, rather than being tied to the processor used for the initial authorization.